DataEnthusiast22/aws-bootcamp-cruddur-2023/journal/week1.md

 ### BUILD DOCKERFILE

-In Gitpod, installed the docker extension, then created a file 'Dockerfile' in the backend directory and placed the code below in it
+In Gitpod, installed the docker extension, then created a file 'Dockerfile' in the backend-flask directory and placed the code below in it

 ```